anthony-qu/DeepScence/README.md

 ### 📦 Installation

-We recommend denoising the expression count matrix in `adata.X` using **[DCA](https://github.com/theislab/dca)** before running DeepScence.

-The original DCA depends on:
+We recommend having denoised gene expression count matrix in `adata.X` using **[DCA](https://github.com/theislab/dca)** before running DeepScence.
+However, The original DCA depends on:

 ```
 tensorflow >= 2.0, < 2.5
 keras >= 2.4, < 2.6
 ```
 These versions conflict with DeepScence’s dependencies and do not run natively on Apple silicon.
-Therefore we recommend the following installtion workflow.
-Use our **patched DCA** (compatible with **TensorFlow 2.12.x**) for a smooth setup.
+Therefore we recommend the following installtion workflow using our **patched DCA** (compatible with **TensorFlow 2.12.x**) for a smooth setup.

 ---